 Definition Strategic Fit.
 Description.

-Strategic Fit is the extent to which an organization is able to match its (internal) resources and capabilities to its external environment.
-This matching is achieved via the organization's strategy.
-Capabilities could be Distinctive Capabilities or Dynamic Capabilities.
-For more on resources see Resource-based View on the Firm.
+Strategic Fit is the extent to which an organization is able to match its (internal) resources and capabilities to its external environment via its strategy:

 |